Choosing a driving school or an instructor is not easy.

 We pride ourselves for teaching students from beginner to test standard in 8 weeks or less.
 And we achieve this by doing only two, 2.0hr lessons per week.

 If you already have some driving experience you could be ready in just a few weeks.
-And we find and book you an early test.

 For a complete peace of mind, we also allow you to try us for one lesson at a reduced rate.
 And we give a full refund if you don’t like the lesson.